rsft87code/chatapp/README.md

 ![mitishachat](https://user-images.githubusercontent.com/53462253/143817486-899e9e08-6b50-48e6-b874-2e36547380c1.png)

-All chats are stored in a database, ,
+All conversations are stored in a database, ,

 use of tool and technology,